Lharry95/Mission-5-phase-2-turners-robots/README.md

 - Supports navigation to the comparison table
 - Uses seeded listings data so the page can be tested locally by the team

+---
+## Comaprison Table Page
+The 'Comparison Table' page fetches a listing from the MongoDB Database and displays them to the user.
+The item gets chosen from the product listing page and gets sent to the comparison table.

+### Features
+- Fetches a listing that meet the search criteria from the database
+- Places this information into the comparison table
+  - Displays the following:
+    - Title
+    - Description
+    - Price
+    - Dimension
+    - Condition
+    - Shipping & pick ups
+    - Payments Options:

 ### Routes
+**Frontend:** `http://localhost:5173/comparison/table` *(This will be appended with the search query)*

+**Backend:** `GET /api/search`

+---

+### Routes

 #### Frontend
 - `/productlisting/:id`
+- `/comparison/table`

 #### Backend
 - `GET /api/listings` fetch all listings
 - `GET /api/listings/:id` fetch a listing by ID
 - `PATCH /api/listings/:id/bid` submit a higher bid for a listing
+- `GET /comparison/table` submit a higher bid for a listing

 ### Example bid request
 ```json